FeroLabs/fero_client/README.md

 ## Finding An Analysis

 An `Analysis` object is the how Fero exposes ML models to the API.
 The Fero client provides two different methods to find an `Analysis`.
 The first is `Fero.get_analysis` which takes a single UUID string and attempts to lookup the analysis by its unique id.
-The second method is `Fero.search_analyses` which will return a list of available `Analysis` objects.
+The second method is `Fero.search_analyses` which will return an iterator of available `Analysis` objects.
 If no keyword arguments are provided, it will return all analyses you have available on the Fero website.
 Optionally, `name` can be provided to filter to only analyses matching that name.

 #### Examples